 Vanguard and Fidelity are both major brokerage firms, with some of the largest client bases in the country.
 Each have broad financial offerings, from DIY brokerage accounts to financial advisors, robo-advisors and financial planning services.
 Vanguard is also widely known for its in-house selection of low-cost funds, as it runs a number of its own indexes.
 On the other hand, Fidelity offers in-depth investment tools that are great for veteran investors looking for the upper hand.
-Each option has its own strengths and weaknesses, though, in relation to their fees, online experience and features.
-If you’d rather have someone who can help you invest and build a financial plan, consider working with a financial advisor.
+Each option has its own strengths and weaknesses in terms of their fees, online experience and features.
+If you prefer to work with a financial professional, consider using SmartAsset’s free advisor matching tool.

 There are few bigger names in the brokerage space than Vanguard and Fidelity.
 They consistently boast some of the largest client bases in the country, and for good reason.
 Both brokerages have extensive investing tools and platforms that make managing your investments and financial plans much easier.

 Vanguard has long been known for its wide range of in-house index funds and exchange-traded funds (ETFs).
 If you’re looking to invest in funds, going directly to a main provider like Vanguard can significantly lower your costs.
 That’s because Vanguard can afford to offer lower expense ratios than other brokerages that allow you to invest in third-party funds.